Have an interview with Deloitte Consulting coming up? If so, you’ll want to know what to expect and how to prepare.

 2. Why Consulting?

-Consulting can be intense.
-Firms are genuinely concerned that you understand what’s required of you and have the potential to meet the challenge.
+Consulting can be intense, so consulting firms are genuinely concerned that you understand what’s required of you and have the potential to meet the challenge.
 This question is your chance to explain why consulting is the career for you.

 Whether that’s because you get to work with senior management early in your career or you’re excited about the opportunity to make a difference, make sure you’re clear on your motivation.